AgoraIO-Community/astro-backend/docs/CLOUD_RECORDING.md

 }
 ```

-This function defines all the headers, executes the request, and returns the response.
+The `makeRequest` function defines all the headers, executes the request, and returns the response.

 ```ts
 export const makeRequest = async (method: string, url: string, credential: string, body?: string) => {